 Snarky Tea Alternatives

-You can find a bevy of teas out there from brick and mortar stores to sites like Amazon, iHerb, Walmart, and others.
-Some will make outrageous claims, while others might just bring a brand name and unique gift idea for your friends.
+You can find a bevy of teas from brick and mortar stores to sites like Amazon, iHerb, Walmart, and others.
+Some will make outrageous claims, while others might bring a brand name and unique gift idea for your friends.
 Among some alternatives are:

 Almost immediately, some of the Sharks pointed out the problem with marketing exclusively to women, while some had an issue with the price point.
 Lori Greiner had an issue with the product names.
 She argued that the company wouldn’t last with names like, “Wake the F**k Up.”